 Paul Carney trained as a PE teacher and taught in two large secondary schools before joining Canterbury Christ Church University in 2001.
 Currently as their Director of Sport, Paul oversees physical activity, health & wellbeing and sport programmes for students, staff and the local community, while also volunteering for many years at Hythe Town Youth FC as a coach and an administrator,

 Paul values sport and physical activity for the contribution it can make to a person’s physical, social and mental health and this passion made him an excellent candidate for the Board of Trustees and has been a key member since the inception of Shepway Sports Trust in 2013.
-Paul has been incredible invested in the Trust and the potential it has to make a difference to the local area.
+Paul has been incredibly invested in the Trust and the potential it has to make a difference to the local area.

 Although he describes his sporting prowess as a ‘jack of all trades, master of none’, Paul is a keen golfer, recently winning the East Kent League Division as part of the Sene Valley Golf Team.
 His proudest moments in sport relate to watching his sons’ notable successes.